encukou/cpython/Doc/stability-docs/index.rst

-Security releases are *source-only*: Windows and macOS installers for them are not available from `python.org`_, which means that users of these binaries should upgrade after the bugfix period ends.
+Security releases are *source-only*: Windows and macOS installers for them are not available from `python.org`_, which means that users of these binaries may need to upgrade to the next minor version after the bugfix period ends.
 (Other distributors of Python will have their own support periods.)

 End-of-life